 more garvey goodness in the box, including this 1977 pepsi glove disc

-i was hot and cold with these oddballs until just a few months ago. i did have a few in my garvey collection, but not more than a couple. now i have several of the msa discs that came out in the 1970's including a 1976 blank back (trust me)
+i was hot and cold with these oddballs until just a few months ago. i did have a few in my garvey collection, but not more than a couple. now i have several of the msa discs that came out in the 1970's into the 1980's, including a 1981 blank back (trust me)

 and a 1976 towne club version

 fernando and garvey are together forever on this 1987 m&m's panel

 those padres hats look really bad without the logo. they look only slightly better with, however, as we see on this 1984 fun foods pin proof

 i am glad curt sent this to me. it is much easier to store in the binder than the actual pin back.

 here's steve garvey in the metrodome, courtesy of the 1986 donruss pop-ups set